-Self-portrait project focused on the transformation of oneself, against the prejudices of the general society towards freedom of expression and to be who one really is without hiding before anything.
-The project begins with a naked person and ends with the same wrapped in latex, the naked reflects the facade towards society and the wrapped the free expression.
-The role of the bird is part as a symbol of the transition, it contributes with its wings to fly towards freedom.
+“Exposure” is a black and white photography self-portrait project focused on the transformation of oneself, against the prejudices of the general society towards freedom of expression and to be who one really is without hiding before anything.
+The project begins with a naked person and ends with the same wrapped in latex, the naked reflects the facade towards society and the wrapped in latex the free expression.
+A bird is part of a symbol of the transition, it contributes with its wings to fly towards freedom.

 There are times when it is even harder to let go of our armor, because we feel that we have become even more vulnerable beings than we already were… at the same time that those same armors become a huge burden that we carry on our shoulders and that crushes us.
 We are crushed by fear.
 Ironically, that’s when we make our armor even more resistible and opaque.
 Sometimes, they even make disappear what (or who) we really are.